1998–99 Scottish Junior Cup

-The 1998–99 Scottish Junior Cup was the 113th staging of the Scottish Junior Cup, a competition for clubs affiliated to the Scottish Junior Football Association ("junior" in the title refers to the level of football and not the age of the players).
-It was won by Kilwinning Rangers after they defeated Kelty Hearts 1–0 in the final.
+The 1998–99 Scottish Junior Cup was the 113th staging of the Scottish Junior Cup, a competition for clubs affiliated to the Scottish Junior Football Association (where "junior" in the title refers to the level of football, not the age of the players).
+It was won by Kilwinning Rangers, who defeated Kelty Hearts 1–0 in the final.

 First round

 These ties were scheduled to take place on Saturday, TBC.

 Second round

 These ties were scheduled to take place on Saturday, TBC.